-Trout can be found on the upper stretches of the Green River the first two days of the trip.
-This section is in the state of Colorado, so if you wish to fish these two days you will need a Colorado fishing license, which can be purchased on line at http://wildlife.state.co.us/ShopDOW/AppsAndLicenses/.
+Fishing: Trout can be found on the upper stretches of the Green River the first two days of the trip.
+This section is in the state of Colorado, so if you wish to fish these two days you will need a Colorado fishing license, which can be purchased on line.
 Most of the fish caught from the river after the first two days will be catfish.
 However, on the third day we will arrive at Jones Hole, a beautiful trout stream.
 We normally spend about three hours here and may even camp.
 You will need a Utah fishing license to fish here, which may be purchased at most sporting good stores, or Smiths in Vernal prior to the trip.
 Please note that these stores will not be open the morning you meet for your trip.
 Only artificial lures and flies are allowed on this stream.
-If you would like to obtain more information or secure your license in advance contact: Utah Wildlife Resources, 1596 W. No. Temple, SLC, UT 84116, 801-538-4700 or online at https://secure.utah.gov/hflo2/hflo.
+If you would like to obtain more information or secure your license in advance contact: Utah Wildlife Resources, 1596 W. No. Temple, SLC, UT 84116, 801-538-4700, or online.

 Reading material, you may enjoy:

-These books can be ordered online at our e-store, or by sending the appropriate amount listed above plus $4.95 shipping and handling for the first book, and an additional $2.00 for each book thereafter to Holiday River Expeditions, 544 East 3900 South, SLC UT 84107.
-This is available within the U.S. If outside the U.S. additional shipping and handling charges will be added.
+These books can be ordered on line at www.bikeraft.com, or by sending the appropriate amount listed above plus $5.60 priority shipping to Holiday River Expeditions, 544 East 3900 South, SLC, UT 84107.
+This is available within the U.S. only.
+If outside the U.S. additional shipping and handling charges will be added.
 You can call 801-266-2087 for rates.
 These books can also be purchased at our headquarters in Vernal.

 Lodging before and after your trip can be booked at one of seven motels:

-There are camping facilities in Dinosaur National Monument at the Green River Campground, or the Split Mountain Campground (groups only).
+If you are camping out, there are camping facilities in Dinosaur National Monument at the Green River Campground, or the Split Mountain Campground (groups only).
 These campgrounds are a 35-minute drive from our Vernal headquarters and they have tables, fire pits, modern comfort stations, a water system, trailer sites, campfire amphitheater and a nature trail; there is also wood for sale.
 Reservations are required for the Split Mountain campground, and they require a $10 reservation fee plus $25/site to camp/night (435-781-7759).
-The Green River campground is on a first‑come, first‑serve basis and it is $12/vehicle/night to camp.
+The Green River campground is on a first‑come, first‑serve basis, and it is $12/vehicle/night to camp.
 An entrance fee is also required.
-There is also a Dinosaurland KOA in Vernal (435-789-2148).
+There is also the Dinosaurland KOA in Vernal (435-789-2148).

+Holiday River Expedition's Travel Agents - Mateja Harrington & Cindy Swenson with Cruise and Travel Masters are happy to assist you with your travel plans.
+Contact Mateja or Cindy to take the work out of "Getting Here".
 Toll Free - 800-264-0557 (You must ask for Mateja Harrington or Cindy Swenson) Or, do it yourself, we can help… Air Service to Salt Lake City (SLC) or Denver (DEN) TRANSPORTATION OPTIONS FROM SALT LAKE CITY to Green River, Vernal or Blanding, Utah Once in Salt Lake City most of our guests rent-a-car and drive to our meeting points.
-Salt Lake City to Green River 180 miles Shuttle Service to Green River or Blanding, Utah from Salt Lake City (Vernal is on a Charter basis only) TRANSPORTATION OPTIONS FROM DENVER to Green River, Vernal or Blanding, Utah Air Service to Moab (CNY) (52 miles south of Green River), Utah from Denver, Colorado
+Shuttle Service to Green River or Blanding, Utah from Salt Lake City or Moab (Vernal is on a Charter basis only) TRANSPORTATION OPTIONS FROM SALT LAKE CITY to Green River, Vernal or Blanding, Utah Air Service to Moab (CNY) (52 miles south of Green River), Utah from Salt Lake City, Utah